 What Is Adoption?

-When the word adoption is used in relation to families, according to Adoption.org, it means that “a non-biological parent is becoming a legal parent to a child.
+When the word adoption is used about families, according to Adoption.org, it means that “a non-biological parent is becoming a legal parent to a child.
 The adopting parents will take care of the child and have every legal right to the child.
 They choose how and where the child is brought up.
 There are many different ways to create a family through adoption.”
 You can read more about what adoption means here.

 Am I Ready to Adopt?

-Adoption.com’s “How To Adopt A Child Guide” offers a 20-step overview on all things adoption.
+Adoption.com’s “How To Adopt A Child Guide” offers a 20-step overview of all things adoption.
 No. 2 on the list concerns asking yourself why adoption is for you and whether or not you are ready to take the journey: “This is a time for some serious soul-searching.
 It’s a good time to explore your reasons for wanting to adopt.
 Ask yourself: Do you long to provide a loving, stable family for a child to grow up in?
-Do you have love that you want to share with a child?
+Do you have a love that you want to share with a child?
 Do you want to help a child overcome some of the challenges he or she may have faced early in life?
 Are you willing to be there as a support for the child through thick and thin?
 Do you have a strong support system?

 “If you have come to adoption because of infertility, have you fully processed your grief?
 Don’t go into adoption thinking that it will cure your infertility.